 Current developments in image data acquisition and analysis enable the use of medical imaging to investigate specific pathophysiological stages of disease in a pre-symptomatic phase and at the population level.
-Population imaging can be considered as the large-scale application and analysis of medical images in controlled population cohorts or through specific screening programs.
-Population imaging can find biomarkers that can predict later development of disease, either on their own or by supplementing established risk factors and can enable the stratification of a healthy population into different risk categories with a low, intermediate and high risk of developing the disease.
+Population imaging is the large-scale application and analysis of medical images in controlled population cohorts or through specific screening programs.
+Population imaging can find biomarkers that predict later development of disease, either on their own or by supplementing established risk factors and can enable the stratification of a healthy population into different risk categories with a low, intermediate, and high risk of developing the disease.
 Each group might have its treatment regime, ranging from discharge, regular follow-up at several years, watchful waiting with an imaging follow-up after several months, or medical or surgical intervention.
 Imaging may become the key to identifying people that could benefit from preventive intervention.
-Well-organized population screening protocols that use imaging biomarkers of disease states, targeted prevention of common human pathologies, optimal treatment planning and individualized therapy can result in substantial improvement of the quality of life.
-This approach also offers the advantage of healthcare delivery at possibly lower costs to the population at large and address social and ethical issues related to access to and affordability of health care.
+Well-organized population screening protocols that use imaging biomarkers of disease states, targeted prevention of common human pathologies, optimal treatment planning and individualized therapy can result in substantial improvement in the quality of life.
+This approach also offers the advantage of healthcare delivery at possibly lower costs to the population at large and addresses social and ethical issues related to access to and affordability of health care.

 Cardiac disease is a good example of individualized prevention.
 Individuals are characterized as low, intermediate, and high risk based on the classical risk factors and high-risk individuals are treated with intensive medical treatment while low-risk individuals are helped with lifestyle modifications.
 Candidate imaging biomarkers are the CT-derived calcium score from the coronary arteries or more peripherally located arteries, US-derived intima-media thickness, US- or MRI-derived pulse wave velocity, or MRI-based plaque composition.
 [12-14] These imaging biomarkers can predict later development of disease, either on their own or by supplementing established risk factors.